 For us, budget work boots translates into affordable but dependable pair covering just the basics.
 The price is somewhere around the $100 range.
 If you need something more expect to pay about 150-200$ for your new work boot.

 Have you ever wondered what the difference between a pair which costs $50 and one which is $500?
 Apart from quality of leather, popularity of brand and county of origin, the biggest factor is the construction method use in the making.
 This is the way in which the upper part is attached to the sole.
-There are three common construction techniques, which are used when making work boots (in order of strength):
+There are three common construction techniques, which are used when making good pair of men’s working boots (in order of strength):

 - Stitch down construction (Goodyear Welt)